wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 tool.

 I believe AWS never wanted developers to write giant CloudFormation templates by hand, but it didn't guide users what to do instead.
+As Amazon CTO Werner Vogels [explains in this video][CDKAnnouncement], the idea of expressing infrastructure speification using an object-oriended component model grew in an internal project.
 Then, in 2019, they announced the CDK, their offical CloudFormation template generator.

 # Cloud Development Kit (CDK)